cristopher-campos/chambApp/README.md

     }

     /**
-     * Displays a specific location (from an order) on a Google Map.
+     * Displays a specific location (from an order) on a new Google Maps window.
      * @param {object} location - Location object {lat, lng}.
      */
     function showOrderLocationOnMap(location) {